andrew-eldridge/data-encryption-standard/README.md

 # Data Encryption Standard Implementation
-Python implementation of the encryption and decryption process of Data Encryption Standard, completed as the final project for Math 587 - Introduction to Cryptography.
+Python implementation of the Data Encryption Standard algorithm, completed as the final project for Math 587 - Introduction to Cryptography at USC.
 Group members: Weston Watts, Caroline Boozer, Ellis McLarty, Andrew Eldridge.

 Encryption and decryption methods are exposed as REST API endpoints using the Flask-RESTful library.